-PLEASE NOTE: The work location for this position is at the UW Bothell / Cascadia College Campus Library.
+PLEASE NOTE: The work location for this position is at a public service desk in the UW Bothell / Cascadia College Campus Library.
 Work Study students are eligible, and encouraged to apply.

 The Library features more than 180 Windows PC’s, most with Microsoft Office, Internet access, and other programs and applications to support student and faculty research.
 In addition, there are several scanning workstations, an adaptive technology workstation, and a fee-based print service.

 • Must have a strong commitment to providing high quality customer service.

 • Familiar with using the internet to connect to web resources.

 • Familiar with using Microsoft Office applications and using printers.

 • Ability to follow instructions and ask qualifying questions.

 • Basic ability to troubleshoot computing, connectivity, and printing issues.

 • Must be a current UW or Cascadia College student enrolled for at least 6 academic credits.